 Prevention is always better than cure.
 And this adage couldn’t be truer in this situation.
 When it comes to mosquito control, one should –

 Mosquitoes need water to breed and grow.
 It takes around seven to ten days for mosquito larvae to turn into a full-grown bloodthirsty mosquito.
 The areas that are likely to collect water makes for a perfect breeding ground for mosquitoes.
 Even that flowerpot lying on the corner making for a pretty tabletop could actually be harboring lots and lots of mosquito larvae.

-The first thing you must do is get rid of all those things where water could easily get lodged.
+The first thing you must do is eliminate all those things where water could easily get lodged.
 Old tires, buckets, folded pipes, birdbaths, or carelessly dumped cups could easily collect water and become a favorable home for mosquitoes.

 #2 Cover the windows with screens

 Windows, doors, or even the tiniest hole can become a gateway for mosquitoes to enter our homes.
 To ensure mosquitoes do not enter our houses, put screens on the windows, doors, and openings.
 You can also use a mosquito net over the bed or crib to keep your child safe from mosquito bites.

 #3 Dress your child well

 One of the best ways to protect your child from nasty mosquito bites is to minimize skin exposure.
-Dark colors tend to attract bugs and mosquitoes, so taking your child for a stroll put on light-colored clothes on your child.
+Dark colors tend to attract bugs and mosquitoes, so taking your child for a stroll, put on light-colored clothes on your child.
 It is important to note that mosquitoes can easily bite through thin and skin fitted clothes.
-Thus, you must choose thick and loose-fitted clothes for your kids.
+Thus, it would help if you chose thick and loose-fitted clothes for your kids.